cmm/nock/README.md

 nested reductions, try `(nock:set-evaluation-mode :tail-recursive t)`.
 Those knobs are orthogonal, but tail recursion does tend to make tracing less informative.

+7. The maximum number of reductions is artificially limited to 32.
+I know, no need to thank me.
+To raise the limit,
+`(setf nock:*max-reductions* <something-higher>)`.